franton/JSS-In-A-Box/README.md

 This is the (almost) complete setup script for JAMF Software's JSS server.
 It will perform the following tasks :-

 1. Install and configure all the software packages required to run the JSS
-2. Harden the server via the ufw firewall and optional HTTPS certificates
+2. Harden the server via software firewall and optional HTTPS certificates
 3. Show all currently running JSS on the server
 4. Create a new JSS and Database
 5. Delete an existing JSS and Database